beingbing/java-springboot/src/main/java/be/springboot/pp/reflection/info.md

 #### 6. Loading and Linking Application Classes
 After JVM initialization, the process of loading user-defined classes begins:
 ##### a) Application Class Loading
-- The JVM searches the application class path for `.class` files and loads the user-defined class that contains the `main()` method.
+- The JVM searches the application classpath for `.class` files and loads the user-defined class that contains the `main()` method.
+- Loading of a class means, loading its blueprint (structure and attributes) into memory.
 - Other classes are loaded **on-demand** when referenced during execution.
-- If a class is referenced in `main()` but not yet loaded, the `ClassLoader` locates the `.class` file, loads it into memory, and creates a `Class` class object to hold the metadata of the user-defined class.
+- If a class is referenced in `main()` but not yet loaded, the `ClassLoader` locates the `.class` file, loads it into memory, and creates a `Class` class instance to hold the metadata (like class name, fields list, methods present, their access levels etc.) of the user-defined class.
+- The `Class` class has private constructors, only JVM can create its objects.
+- In a way, the `.class` file is a stringified object of the `Class` class.
 ##### b) Class Linking
 Once a class is loaded, it goes through a linking process that includes the following steps:
 - **Verification**: The bytecode is checked for any invalid or malicious code.